VANESSA GRAY, MHA, CMP, CHCP

 Mrs. Gray wholeheartedly believes in the impact CME has on the healthcare industry.
 She is incredibly passionate about the role of patients and their families in the healthcare team - including medical education and research.
 She believes involving patients in the delivery of CME engages the clinicians’ minds and hearts, reinforcing why their work matters.

-Mrs. Gray is active in the CME profession serving on multiple national and regional committees, including the ACCME (including being a mentor for novice CME professionals), CPME (6-year CME committee and ad-hoc member), DMU Health Leaders (director of operations), National Commission for Certification of CME Professionals (finance committee), and Meeting Professional International, Utah Chapter (director of professional development and education).
-Mrs. Gray is a frequent presenter at CME industry conferences speaking on patient involvement in CME, ACCME compliance, outcomes measurement, digital accessibility, adult learning principles, data privacy, learning communities, and audience engagement.
+Mrs. Gray is active in the CME profession serving on multiple national and regional committees, including the ACCME (surveyor and mentor for novice CME professionals), CPME (6-year CME committee and ad-hoc member), Des Moines University Health Leaders (director of operations), National Commission for Certification of CME Professionals (finance committee), and Meeting Professional International, Utah Chapter (director of professional development and education).
+Mrs. Gray is a frequent presenter at industry conferences speaking on patient involvement in CME, compliance, outcomes measurement, digital accessibility, adult learning principles, data privacy, learning communities, and audience engagement.

 Mrs. Gray lives with her family, two dogs, and a cat in Adel, IA.
 She enjoys visiting breweries, is a lifelong runner, triathlete, vegetarian with a large garden, and an avid reader.